Lincoln, England: Rail

-Lincoln is served by Lincoln station and is the city's main railway station.
-Other railway stations near the city are Hykeham and Saxilby.
-Another station in the city was Lincoln St Marks to the south of the city.
-That station has since closed, but is now used for commercial purposes.
+Lincoln railway station is at the meeting point of four railway lines, which run to Newark, Gainsborough, Grimsby and Sleaford.
+It is served by direct trains to London King's Cross, Leicester, Nottingham, Sheffield, Doncaster, Grimsby Town and Peterborough.
+Hykeham railway station is located in the southwestern suburbs and is served by local trains on the line to Newark.

-The city was once connected to many railway lines.
-Some old railway relics and stations that served it and its surrounding commuter suburbs are still visible.
-Notable closed stations close to the city include Waddington, Skellingthorpe, Washingborough, Skellingthorpe (Great Northern Railway), Branston & Heighton and Reepham.
-Two of the former railway lines are now footpaths.
+The city was previously served by three other railway lines: the Lincolnshire loop line, the Lancashire, Derbyshire and East Coast Railway and the Grantham and Lincoln railway line Trains on the Newark line formerly stopped at Lincoln St Marks, a separate station to the south, until they were diverted to the current station in 1985.
+Its site is now part of a shopping park.

 Road

 The city lies on the A57, A46, A15 and A158 roads.
-These bring high levels of through traffic and as a result the city has had many bypasses built.
+These bring high levels of through traffic and bypasses have been built.
 To the north west is the £19-million A46 bypass opened in December 1985.
 On 19 December 2020 the £122-million A15 Eastern bypass was completed.
-A southern bypass formally known as North Hykeham relief road is due to start construction in 2025 and will be the final section of a complete ring road around the city.
+A southern bypass, the North Hykeham relief road, is due to start construction in 2025 and will be the final section of a complete ring road around the city.

-Until the 1980s, the only two trunk roads through Lincoln were the A46 and A15, both feeding traffic along the High Street.
-At the intersection of Guildhall Street and the High Street, these met at the termination of the A57.
+Until the 1980s, two trunk roads passed through Lincoln: the A46 and A15, both feeding traffic along the High Street.
+At the intersection of Guildhall Street and the High Street, the roads met at the termination of the A57.
 North of the city centre, the former A15 (Riseholme Road) is now the B1226, and the old A46 (Nettleham Road) is now the B1182.
 The early northern inner ring-road, formed of Yarborough Road and Yarborough Crescent, is numbered B1273.

 Air

 East Midlands Airport, 43 miles from Lincoln, is the main international airport serving the county.
 It mainly handles European flights with low-cost airlines.
 Humberside Airport, 29 miles north of Lincoln, is the only airport located in the county.
-It has a small number of flights mainly to hub airports such as Amsterdam.
+It has a small number of flights mainly to hub airports such as Amsterdam Schiphol Airport.
 From 2005 until 2022, Doncaster Sheffield Airport also served Lincoln.